JesusFilm/react-prep/Project/instructions/3-UseState.md

 [Watch this video](https://youtu.be/O6P86uwfdR0)

-Create a MUI `Switch` component using useState to test your understanding (delete after)
+Create a MUI `Switch` component using `useState` to test your understanding.
+You can delete this after as this won't be needed for the actual project.

 ## Form

-When the button in the form is clicked a new task should created (and rendered) in the task list.
+When the button in the form is clicked a new timer should be created (and rendered) in the timer list.

-## TaskCard
+## Timer

+A timer should start counting down once it's added.

-A task should be able to be completed, and still viewable in the task list.
+The timer should show that it has finished/completed once it runs to zero and still visible in the timer list.

-A task can also be deleted.
-When deleted, the task should be removed from the list.
+A timer can also be deleted.
+When deleted, the timer should be removed from the list.

-## Hint
+> [!TIP]

-Put the task array in a state
+> Put the timer array in a state.